-By Joanne Jeffries.
-Updated 24th January 2022.
+By Marlon Fawkes.
+Last Updated 22nd March 2023.
 Welcome to our home accident insurance claims guide.
 In it, we discuss accident at home compensation, showing how to file a claim against someone else’s homeowners insurance, and revealing how much accident at home claims could bring you.
+If you’re wondering ‘could I claim for my home injury or home accidents?’, this guide could help.

 Select A Section: